I

 Dyslexia Meaning

-Dyslexia is a part of neurodiversity, which is a difference in brain functioning.
-Dyslexia causes changes in the way words are processed and read.
+Dyslexia is part of neurodiversity, which refers to differences in brain development and functioning that affect how words are processed and read.
 The exact cause is unknown, but in most cases, it is hereditary and can also be acquired due to a brain injury.
 Dyslexia can vary in degree and type, but it generally impacts the ability to process and recognise the connection between sounds and letters.

-For some, even short and familiar words can be difficult to say or read, so people try hard to sound words out.
-Writing, spelling or speaking can also be affected, which is why dyslexia is treated as a language-based learning difficulty.
+For some, even short, familiar words can be difficult to say or read, so people try hard to sound them out.
+Writing, spelling, speaking or reading ability can also be affected, which is why dyslexia is considered a language-based learning difficulty.

 Different Types of Dyslexia

-As explained before, dyslexia is a language-based learning difficulty involving multiple symptoms.
+As explained earlier, dyslexia is a language-based learning difficulty characterised by a range of symptoms.
 According to the International Dyslexia Association, around 20% of the population has dyslexia.

 Phonological Dyslexia